MJoergen/nexys4ddr/offloader/Episodes/ep04_-_Network_Protocols/README.md

 # CPU offloader
 # Episode 4 : "Network protocols - part 1"

-Welcome to this fourth episode of "CPU offloader", where we prepare to implement the network protocols ARP and UDP.
+Welcome to this fourth episode of "CPU offloader", where we proceed with the next step towards implementing the network protocols required for this project.

 ## Architecture